 Adverbs are a useful element of daily conversation, but they don’t resonate well on a job application.
 Not to mention, they don’t actually provide any real information about what you did at your job.

-If you want to convey that you were quick and efficient at a certain job duty, don’t say you performed a task quickly and efficiently, simply use numbers and figures to prove the point for you.
+If you want to convey that you were quick and efficient at a certain job duty, don’t say you performed a task quickly and efficiently, simply use numbers and figures from your accomplishments to prove the point for you.

 32. Proofread.
 And Then Proofread Again.